csci344/spring2025/pages/syllabus.md

 | 2pts | Check | Most of the assignment was completed; works as expected. |
 | 3pts | Check Plus | assignment completed.
 Works as expected. |

 Tutorials are due by 11:59PM on Friday (but I recommend that you just submit them at the end of class).
-I **do not accept late tutorials** because I post the solutions right away.
+I **do not accept late tutorials**.

-### Quizzes & Final Exam
+### Quizzes
-There will be 2 quizzes and one final exam over the course of the semester.
+There will be 3 quizzes over the course of the semester.
 The purpose of these assessments is to ensure that you understand the programming and design concepts that we have been studying.
+The final quiz will happen during the scheduled final exam time slot.

 ### Regrading Policy
 I have been known to make the occasional grading error.
 If you have any grading questions/concerns, please email me within a week to resolve the issue.